-- A. Demonstrate knowledge and understanding of DSM-5 diagnoses based on current evidence and psychosocial theory. - B. Apply models of practice and psychosocial frames of reference to the treatment of psychiatric conditions. - C. Appreciate the historical development of occupational therapy in mental health in order to understand the role of the OT and OTA in various mental health settings; - D. Identify appropriate occupation based treatment approaches and strategies - E. Explain how socioeconomic, cultural, familial, lifestyle, cognitive, and sensorimotor factors influence and affect activities of daily living and occupational choices - F. Demonstrate appropriate and effective oral and written communication skills when interacting with and responding to symptoms and behaviors of patients, clients, family and caregivers. - G. Identify the cultural, social, psychological, physical and temporal factors that influence occupational therapy treatment in a variety of mental health settings - H. Demonstrate emerging group leadership skills as evidenced by designing and implementing a group protocol based on client factors, current research, frames of reference, and clinical reasoning skills - I. Articulate an understanding of personal, professional, and ethical considerations that contribute to therapeutic use of self and cultural competency - J. Adapt interventions and therapeutic approaches to meet the needs of individual clients
+- A. demonstrate knowledge and understanding of DSM-5 diagnoses based on current evidence and psychosocial theory. - B. apply models of practice and psychosocial frames of reference to the treatment of psychiatric conditions. - C. understand the historical development of occupational therapy in mental health in order to understand the role of the OT and OTA in various mental health settings; - D. explain how socioeconomic, cultural, familial, lifestyle, cognitive, and sensorimotor factors influence and affect activities of daily living and occupational choices - E. demonstrate appropriate and effective oral and written communication skills when interacting with and responding to symptoms and behaviors of patients, clients, family and caregivers. - F. identify the contextual factors that influence occupational therapy treatment in a variety of mental health settings - G. articulate and demonstrate an understanding of personal, professional, and ethical considerations that contribute to therapeutic use of self and cultural competency